22 May 2018

 ReNew ELP will be bringing a new hydrothermal upgrading technology to the UK.
 The patented process uses water at high pressure and high temperatures to chemically recycle a wide range of feedstocks – including end-of-life plastics and used tyres– into stable synthetic oils and valuable chemicals.

-ReNew ELP is advised by UK-based investment firm Armstrong Energy.
-Based in the Wilton Centre, ReNew ELP is run by an experienced leadership team, headed by Richard Daley.
+Based in the Wilton Centre, ReNew ELP is run by an experienced leadership team, headed by Managing Director Richard Daley.

 “Our technology provides an innovative solution to the global problem of end-of-life plastic disposal and contributes to the creation of a circular economy.